 NIWA role in Argo

-NIWA buys two Argo floats each year and plays another vital role by placing floats for other countries – over 750 in the last 8 years.
+NIWA buys two Argo floats each year and plays another vital role by placing floats for other countries – with more than 1,100 deployments as of 2020.
 NIWA research vessels, mainly the RV Kaharoa, reach areas of ocean less accessible to other countries.
-The Kaharoa’s most recent journey, in early 2010, deployed floats in the Pacific and Indian Oceans between New Zealand and South Africa.
-Later in 2010, it is off to Valparaiso in South America.
+The ship has had over 22 deplyment voyages in the Pacific, Indian and Southern Ocean, more than any other individual vessel.
 There is even a shield proudly displayed on the Kaharoa with a model of a float and the words ‘World Champion Argo float deployers’.

-Main site of the Argo project, including the latest float information and an animation showing what the floats do.
+Main site of the Argo project, including the latest float information.